 The Company is presently involved in the development of Shah-Deniz, a gas condensate field in the Azerbaijani water area in the south-western Caspian Sea.
 Shah-Deniz is one of the largest and most capital-intensive oil and gas projects globally.

 Since 1995, LUKOIL has been developing its own marketing network of world-class fuelling complexes in Azerbaijan.
-January 2000 saw the commissioning of a petroleum depot capable of transhipping 120 ths. tons of petroleum products annually.
-This turned LUKOIL into a reliable supplier of diesel and automotive gasolines to major international and Azerbaijani businesses operating in the domestic market.
+The Company also owns a petroleum depot capable of transhipping 120 ths. tons of petroleum products annually.

 |LUKOIL Overseas Shah Deniz Ltd.||Oil and Gas Production|